mateuszone/mateuszone/README.md

 ## CURRENT WORK/PROJECT
 Currenly I'm working as a Software Engineer in a automotive industry.
 On my daily basis I develop Python library for internal usage and contribute to software written in Django DRF.
-Previously I used to write automation scripts in Python and batch/bash which i then deploy on jenkins server.
+Previously I used to write automation scripts in Python and batch/bash which was deployed on jenkins server.

 ## SOME LIVE PROJECTS